hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 Step 5: Import data
 ^^^^^^^^^^^^^^^^^^^

-Import graphcool's MySQL export into your local MySQL instance
+Import Graph.cool's MySQL export into your local MySQL instance:

 .. code-block:: bash

    mysql --user=root --password=my-secret-pw --host=<host> public --binary-mode=1 < <pathtomysqlexport>

 Replace host and pathtomysqlexport as required.
-This step should have migrated schema with the data.
+This step should have migrated the schema with the data.

 6. Start Hasura and Postgres using docker-compose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since MySQL is now set up with all the data from graph.cool, we need to create Hasura and Postgres instance to proceed.
+Since MySQL is now set up with all the data from Graph.cool, we need to create a Hasura and Postgres instance to proceed.

-Refer to the :ref:`Getting started <docker_simple>` guide to setup Hasura using ``docker-compose``.
+Refer to the :ref:`Getting started <docker_simple>` guide to set up Hasura using ``docker-compose``.

 We will use ``pgloader`` to migrate from MySQL to Postgres.
 Refer to their `installation guide <https://github.com/dimitri/pgloader>`__ for setting this up.